angular-university/courses/README.md

 First clone or download as a Zip file using the green "Clone Or Download" button on the top right of the document.

-Then change directory to the folder 01-getting-started-with-angular2.
+Then change directory to the folder 01-getting-started-with-angular2, where you will find a small node project with a `package.json`.

 On the command line run the following: